-From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager.
-September 2015 during harvest.
+From the left: Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri Ram, the vineyard's manager.
+September 2015, during harvest.

 Lafleur enjoys a perfect location within "Le Plateau Argileux".
-This area is 900 meters wide and circle-shaped east Pomerolast-Pomerol, close to the border of Saint-Emilion.
-Lafleur has a varying blend of big and small stones plus sand on the surface.
+This area is 900 meters wide and circle-shaped east of Pomerolast-Pomerol, close to the border of Saint-Emilion.
+Lafleur has a varying blend of big and small stones, plus sand on the surface.
 The subsoil here varies between "crasse de fer" mixed with gravel or sand in different proportions of the soil surface composition.
-Subsoil strongly contributes to that cépage at Lafleur is Merlot and Cabernet Franc in ratio 50:50.
-There's nothing glamorous over Lafleur estate, but the wine is phenomenal.
+Subsoil strongly contributes to that cépage at Lafleur, which is Merlot and Cabernet Franc in a 50:50 ratio.
+There's nothing glamorous about Lafleur estate, but the wine is phenomenal.

 Lafleur is the only property in Pomerol with so much Cabernet Franc in its wine.
-The vineyard is 4,5 ha big, vines are over 30 years old, and the wine stays 18-20 months in 33-50% new barrels.
-Jacques Guinaudeau, with his wife Sylvie, has been at Lafleur since 1985 ancompletequired complete control of Lafleur in 2005.
+The vineyard is 4,5 ha, the vines are over 30 years old, and the wine stays 18-20 months in 33-50% new barrels.
+Jacques Guinaudeau, with his wife Sylvie, has been at Lafleur since 1985 and fully acquired complete control of Lafleur in 2005.

 Jacques Guinaudeau is a perfectionist to the fingernails.
-The vineyard is painfully clean and every single vine receives loving care, and the wine has a "print" of soil and the winemaker.
+The vineyard is painfully clean, every vine receives loving care, and the wine has a "print" of soil and the winemaker.
 He uses modern techniques within vinification with utmost care and sensibility.
-He harvests late but not too late – grapes should be perfectly ripe and not end overripe á la marmalade.
+He harvests late but not too late – grapes should be perfectly ripe and not end overripe.

-Unlike traditionally made Pétrus, malolactic fermentation (malic acid is converted to lactic acid, and wine gets rid of excess of acid it doesn't need) takes place at Lafleur in barrels (instead of stainless-steel vats) to give the wine more aroma, mere breed and more strings to play on.
+Unlike traditionally made Pétrus, malolactic fermentation (malic acid is converted to lactic acid, and wine gets rid of excess acid it doesn't need) takes place at Lafleur in barrels (instead of stainless-steel vats) to give the wine more aroma, a wider range, and more strings to play on.

-Young generation at Lafleur - Julie and Baptiste Guinaudeau writing down vinification schedule of 2017 vintage
+Young generation at Lafleur - Julie and Baptiste Guinaudeau writing down the vinification schedule of 2017 vintage

-Chateau Lafleur and the new cellarr on the left - October 2018
+Chateau Lafleur and the new cellar on the left - October 2018

 -----